 Several Lactobacillus species, and also lactococci, have been identified as causal agents of infections in humans.
 However, these infections are rare and have tended to occur in patients with compromised immune systems e.g. individuals with HIV infections or on drug regimes to suppress the immune system.

 Following the deaths of some 24 Dutch patients treated with probiotics who were suffering from pancreatitis the safety of probiotics has been questioned in the media.
 I will update this article as more information about what happened becomes available.
-In the meantime readers may wish to follow the discussions in the forum concerning the trial to determine the value of probiotics in treating pancreatitis.

 There is an early review of the safety of these bacteria by Aguirre and Collins (1993) and a more recent study by Boyle, Robins-Browne and Tang (2006).
 While it would appear that some infections have arisen from patients' indigenous LAB, the possibility of infections arising from LAB consumed through fermented products can not be ignored.